 There are four main features of DI that ensure students learn faster and more efficiently than any other program or technique available:

 The program is organised so that skills are introduced gradually, giving children a chance to learn those skills and apply them before being required to learn another new set of skills.
 Only 10% of each lesson is new material.
-The remaining 90% of each lesson’s content is review and application of skills students have already learned but need practice with in order to master.
+The remaining 90% of each lesson’s content is review and application of skills pupils have already learned but need practice with in order to master.
 Skills and concepts are taught in isolation and then integrated with other skills into more sophisticated, higher-level applications.
-All details of instruction are controlled to minimise the chance of students' misinterpreting the information being taught and to maximise the reinforcing effect of instruction.
+All details of instruction are controlled to minimise the chance of pupils' misinterpreting the information being taught and to maximise the reinforcing effect of instruction.